concpt/twitcharchiver/README.md

 ### **Step 3 - Setup Rclone**
 We will use Rclone to mount Google Drive as Local Storage.

-1. Upload your JSON file to your server.
+1. Upload your JSON file to your server:

     - Windows: Use [WinSCP](https://winscp.net)